Criminal damage in English law: Early legislation

 Whereas the common law protected habitation and sources of wealth and food in a largely agricultural society, the Industrial Revolution, especially the Luddism resulting from workers' perceived threats to their livelihood, required new legislation to match the circumstances.
 The reaction of Parliament to Luddism was to criminalise machine-breaking – the destruction of textile-making machinery – as early as 1721.
-Initially the punishment was transportation to the Colonies but as a result of continued opposition to mechanisation the Frame-Breaking Act of 1812 made the death penalty available.
+Initially the punishment was transportation to the Colonies but as a result of continued opposition to mechanisation the Destruction of Stocking Frames, etc. Act 1812 made the death penalty available.

 Consolidation

-A number of statutory provisions creating offences of damaging specific types of property were consolidated by 7 & 8 Geo.4 c.30 (1827) (Malicious injuries to property) which was one of Peel's Acts.
-This Act and a number of subsequent statutes were consolidated by the Malicious Damage Act 1861.
+A number of statutory provisions creating offences of damaging specific types of property were consolidated by the Malicious Injuries to Property (England) Act 1827 (7 & 8 Geo.
+4. c.
+30), which was one of Peel's Acts.
+This act and a number of subsequent statutes were consolidated by the Malicious Damage Act 1861.

 Malicious Damage Act 1861

 The Malicious Damage Act 1861 was a Victorian consolidation statute which set out detailed protections of property, most of which have now been superseded by the Criminal Damage Act 1971.
 The remaining provisions applicable in England and Wales are: